 Another day, another spider steps into the spotlight.
-With all the possible spider species in Australia, it is not uncommon to see a new species of spider every so often.
-Apart from the very dangerous funnel web and red back spiders, the brown recluse spider is yet another notable arachnid to take note of.
+With all the possible spider species in Australia, it is not uncommon to see new spider species every so often.
+Apart from the hazardous funnel web and redback spiders, the brown recluse spider is yet another notable arachnid to note.

-Other than learning more about it, we are here to find out whether this spider’s bite is dangerous to humans.
+Other than learning more about it, we are here to determine whether this spider’s bite is dangerous to humans.

-Let’s dive in and see how dangerous the bite from this spider really is.
+Let’s dive in and see how dangerous the bite from this spider is.

 Leading Them Out of Reclusion

-Before we get to the bite, as always, let’s find out more about this type of spider.
-This is our opportunity to lead it out of reclusion and bring its physical appearance, habitat, and many other characteristics into the light.
+Before we get to the bite, let’s learn more about this type of spider.
+This is our opportunity to lead it out of reclusion and bring several characteristics into the light.

 - In woodpiles